marionacaros/generate_3D_MNIST_and_classify/README.md

-# generate_3D_MNIST_and_classify
+# Generate a 3D MNIST dataset and learn how to classify it by using PointNet
-Generate a 3D MNIST dataset from popular MNIST images and classify it using PointNet
+Source code of [Medium article](https://datascienceub.medium.com/pointnet-implementation-explained-visually-c7e300139698) for creating a 3D MNIST dataset and understanding how PointNet works.